 Your dependent must have at least ₤680 each month to a maximum of 9 months.
-If you do the math it turns they need at least ₤6,120 for their visa to be granted.
-Nevertheless, it is recommended for them to collect more funds because chances to get the visa would then be higher.
+If you do the math it turns out they need at least ₤6,120 for their visa to be granted.
+Nevertheless, it is recommended for them to collect more funds because the chances to get the visa would then be higher.

 A bank statement that testifies the money belongs to the person in question is sufficient proof of financial resources.
 Make sure those funds have been deposited at least 28 days before getting the document.
 Moreover, it must not be more than 31 days before the date of application.

-If you’re studying in the UK on a scholarship or a similar grant, it is possible for you to provide financial coverage for your dependents as long as this is allowed from your sponsor.
+If you’re studying in the UK on a scholarship or a similar grant, it is possible for you to provide financial coverage for your dependents as long as this is allowed by your sponsor.
 In that situation, immigration authorities in the UK will require you a document from your scholarship provider which confirms the amount of money they do offer you to cover your dependents.
 If that amount is not sufficient you need to provide additional funds.